 Start practicing your carving game on a mellow long run with small crowds.
 When carving, you should get a much steeper angle on your turns than on a regular turn.
 When riding out your turns, you should almost be able to reach an 90 degree angle towards the hill on both edges.
 Your arms and shoulders will help you change from one edge to the other by leading in the direction of where you want to go.

-As soon as you feel comfortable to carve on mellow runs, try to adapt the carving to a steeper run.
+As soon as you feel comfortable to carve on mellow runs, try to adapt it to a steeper run.
 By really pushing into the turns when engaging the edges, your edges will react faster to your movements and you will be able to draw big and fast lines into the slope.
 Now keep practicing – you will love it!